flutter-school/yo-flutter/README.md

 If you would like to compile the code and run the app on your machine, you will have to create a new Firebase project and make sure to add the following files:

-`ios/Runner/GoogleService-Info.plist`

-`android/app/google-services.json`
+1. Create a new firebase project https://console.firebase.google.com
+2. Register the ios and android application

-Also add the SHA-1 of your local certificate to Firebase when you register the Android app in order to make the Google Sign-In work.
+On Android, register the SHA-1 of your local certificate to Firebase to make Google Sign-In work.
+> `keytool -exportcert -list -v \
+-alias androiddebugkey -keystore ~/.android/debug.keystore`

+and download the firebase configuration files to
+- `ios/Runner/GoogleService-Info.plist`
+- `android/app/google-services.json`

+3. Setup Firebase Authentication: Go to `Develop -> Authentication` and set up sign-in method

 On iOS you need to edit `ios/Runner/Info.plist` and paste in your `REVERSED_CLIENT_ID`.